Gambling Laws in Turkey

 clock badge 2 Min Read

-Due to the country's predominantly Islamic population, Turkey's gambling laws are very strict, with most forms of gambling deemed illegal.
-That said, there are a few exceptions to the blanket bans.
-Read on to find out more about Turkey gambling regulations.
+Due to the country's predominantly Islamic population Turkey's gambling laws are very strict, with most activites deemed illegal.
+That said, there are a few exceptions to most of the blanket bans.

 Gambling regulations in turkey

-Article 228 of the Turkish Criminal Code and the Law Regarding Roulette, Pinball and Gaming Machines mean that all forms of land-based gambling are illegal in Turkey.
-In contrast, the 2006 Regulation on Online Gaming means most forms of online gambling are also illegal in the country.
-However, there are a couple of notable exceptions.
-Let's take a closer look at how these laws apply to the various gambling activities in Turkey.
+Article 228 of the Criminal Code and the Law Regarding Roulette, Pinball and Gaming Machines are the governing gambling laws in Turkey.
+They collectively state that all types of land-based gaming are Illegal.
+In contrast, the 2006 Regulation on Online Gaming means most forms of this are also illegal.

-All forms of land-based casino gambling are illegal in Turkey, with a widespread ban implemented in 1998.
-As such, there are no casinos, slots halls or any other casino game venues operating in the country.
+A widespread ban was implemented in 1998 on land-based gaming and as such there are no casinos, slots halls or any other venues in operation.
 Casino gambling paraphernalia such as roulette wheels, tables and pinball machines are also banned.
-Before the ban, the casino gaming industry was thriving and was a source of employment for some 20,000 residents.

-Once the ban took effect, some activities continued illicitly, but raids in 2016 ended much of that.
+Before 1998 the casino gaming industry was thriving and served as a source of employment for 20,000+ residents.
+Once the ban took effect, some activities continued illicitly, but raids in 2016 ended this.
 Some operators moved their businesses to the Turkish part of Cyprus, which has more lenient laws on gambling.

-Online casino gambling is also illegal in Turkey and has been since 2007.
-When the ban on land-based casino gambling came into effect, some organisations moved their operations online as the country didn't yet regulate online gambling activities.
-However, the government quickly caught up, outlawing online gambling in the country with a few minor exceptions.
+Online casino gambling has been illegal since 2007.
+When the ban on land-based casinos was enacted, some organisations moved their operations online as the country didn't yet regulate these activities.
+However, the government quickly caught up in outlawing online gambling sites, with a few minor exceptions.

-Residents of Turkey looking to play online casino slots and other online casino games are largely out of luck due to the country's strict laws, which include punishment of players with fines of up to around €250,000.
-Turkey's internet service providers banned most of the larger offshore online casinos, and banks are instructed to block transactions to such sites.
+Residents looking to gamble online are largely out of luck due to the strict laws, which include fines for players of up to €250,000.
+Turkey's internet providers banned most of the larger offshore online casinos, and banks are instructed to block transactions to such sites.

-Land-based poker is illegal in Turkey and has been since 1998.
-No poker clubs are operating in the country since the ban closed all poker venues.
-Similarly, online poker is illegal in Turkey and has been since the law was amended in 2007.
-Turkish ISPs block most online poker sites, and residents can be prosecuted for playing at them.
+Land-based poker is illegal and has been since 1998.
+No clubs have been operating since the ban closed all poker venues.
+Similarly, online poker has been prohibited since the law was amended in 2007.
+Turkish ISPs block most sites and residents can be prosecuted for playing at them.

 Sportsbet laws

-Online sports betting has been legal in Turkey since 1983, when state-run horse racing betting was legalized.
-Such betting activities are only permitted via monopoly companies IDDAA (Turkish Sports Toto) for sports betting and the Türkiye Jokey Kulübü (Turkey Jockey Club) for horse racing betting.
-Both companies have an online presence and are the only operators permitted to offer online sports betting in Turkey.
-Many other sports betting sites are blocked in the country, with players facing prosecution for using them.
+Yes, this has been legal since 1983 when state-run horse racing betting was legalised.
+Such activities are only permitted via monopoly companies IDDAA (Turkish Sports Toto) and the Türkiye Jokey Kulübü (Turkey Jockey Club).
+Both companies have an online presence and are the only operators permitted to offer online sports betting.

-Turkey's gambling tax regulation is set by law and consists of 3 tax rates based on the type of gambling activity offered.
-The country's sports betting operator is liable to pay 5% of gross gambling revenue; the horse racing betting operator is charged a 7% tax, and legal games of chance offered by the country's lottery company attract a 10% tax.
+Tax regulations consist of 3 rates based on the type of gambling activity offered.
+The sports betting operator pays 5% of gross revenue, the horse racing operator is charged 7%, and legal games of chance offered by the lottery company attract a 10% tax.
 This is on top of 25% corporation tax and VAT of 18%.

 History of Gambling Laws in Turkey

-In 2013, unlicensed operators faced even stricter regulations, with the government requiring internet service providers to block such sites and banking and financial institutions to block transactions with them.
+In 2013 unlicensed operators faced even stricter regulations, with the government requiring internet service providers to block these and financial institutions to block transactions.

 Key facts